gloooow/hearthkeys/README.md

 # hearthkeys
-Play Hearthstone without using a keyboard!
+Play Hearthstone using a keyboard!